hyperledger/iroha/docs/source/iroha_2_whitepaper.md

   - if the lack of a signature causes a block to not commit, a new node will be brought in from set *b*

-- a peer may make a false claim that their *voting timer* went off
+- a peer may make falsely suspect the *a* set

-  - *f*+1 *voting timer* claims are required to make a block invalid and change the leader and proxy tail
+  - *f*+1 suspicion claims are required to make a block invalid and change the leader and the proxy tail

-- a peer may make a leader suspect claim

-  - *f*+1 claims are needed to change a leader, so just one node is not enough; non-faulty nodes will not make false claims

 ### 2.9.
 Blocks synchronization